Multi-site projects on Divio¶

 SITE_ID, to force

-Django to serve a particular site.
+serving of a particular site.
 The site ID you need can be found in the list of Sites in the

 After changing the